Leicester: Sport

+The city of Leicester has a successful record in sport.
+In 2016, it was named the UK's Greatest Sporting City, and in 2008, it was named as a European City of Sport.

+Leicester City are a professional association football club who currently compete in the EFL Championship.
+The club famously won the Premier League in 2016.

 Leicester Tigers have been the most successful English rugby union football club since the introduction of a league in 1987, winning it a record eleven times, five more than either Bath or Wasps.
 They won the Premiership title most recently in 2022.

-Leicester City F.C. are a professional association football club based at the King Power Stadium who play in the Premier League.
-They were promoted as champions of the Football League Championship in the 2013–14 season, a return to the top flight of English football after a decade away, and won the Premier League title in 2016, despite the odds of them winning at the start of the season being 5000/1.

 Leicester Riders are the oldest professional basketball team in the country.
 In 2016, they moved into the new Charter Street Leicester Community Sports Arena.

 Leicestershire County Cricket Club who are a professional cricket club based at Grace Road, Leicester, currently play in the second tier of the county championship.
-They won the County Championship in 1996 and 1998.
+They won the County Championship in 1975, 1996 and 1998.

+Leicester City Hockey Club was founded in 1894, and a men's team was established in 2018.
+The women's team is regarded as one of the oldest and most successful teams in England with six league titles.

 Greyhound racing took place at two venues in the city; the main venue was the Leicester Stadium which hosted racing from 1928 to 1984, it also hosted speedway.
 A smaller track existed at Aylestone Road (1927–1929).